savitha1311/savitha1311/README.md

 - :telescope: I am V SAVITHA, a student from the Sri Manakula Vinayagar Engineering College and I am currently looking for a Python, C or Web UI Developer internship.

-- :fist: I have a strong background in programming, and I am proficient in various programming languages such as Python, C, C++, HTML, CSS.
+- :fist: I have a strong background in programming, and I am proficient in various programming languages such as Python, C, HTML, CSS.
 I have a strong understanding of Python coding and have extensive experience in creating applications and automating processes with Python.
 I am also familiar in Public Speaking Skill and as well as with web development technologies such as HTML, CSS, and JavaScript.

 - :bust_in_silhouette: I am a highly driven individual and I believe in the power of teamwork.
 I am passionate about learning new technologies and staying up to date with the latest trends.